-Avocados and other fruits have an enzyme called polyphenol oxidase.
+Specifically, avocados and other fruits have an enzyme called polyphenol oxidase.
 When it consorts with oxygen, brown pigments form in the green flesh.
-That’s why when you leave out freshly made guacamole or a cut-up avocado, it turns brown quickly.
+Hence, when you leave out freshly made guacamole or a cut-up avocado, it turns brown pretty quickly.
 But packaged guacamole always seems to be bright green upon purchase, despite having sat on the shelf for countless days.
 What’s up with that?

 Manufacturers have to make sure there’s no oxygen present in their packaging if they want the product to stay green, says Ardy Haerizadeh, the CEO of guacamole manufacturer Yucatan Foods.
 They can do this by vacuuming the oxygen from packages, having plastic film in contact with the top of the guacamole, or filling the headspace of tubs with nitrogen gas.

-Refrigeration, adding lemon or lime juice, and limiting exposure to oxygen can also help keep homemade guacamole from turning brown.
+Refrigeration, adding lemon or lime juice, and limiting exposure to oxygen can also help keep homemade guacamole from turning brown; before you pop it in the fridge, just press a layer of plastic wrap fully onto the surface of the guac.
 Chowhounds offer a helpful guacamole timetable for a seven-layer dip.